adalessa/laravel-nvim-docs/source/docs/route-info.md

 # Route Info {#route-info}

-Working with in the controller is normal to wonder how the url was, which parameter did it have, what middleware are set for this route.
+Working with in a controller it is normal to wonder what the url is, which parameters does it have, what middleware is set for the route.

 In order to achieve this the plugin uses `virtual_text` to display it.

 ![route_info_top](/assets/img/route_info_top.png)

-This is the default style, but it can be chant to be on the right by config
+This is the default style, but it can be changed to be on the right side by changing your config:

 ```lua
 {